-The only things we can be certain of in life are death and taxes!
-Estate planning is the process of ensuring we can control what happens to our "estate" after our death.
+In California, if you own real property, such as a house, or have at least $150,000 in assets, you need estate planning.
+Estate planning is the process of ensuring you can control what happens to our "estate" after our death.
 Virutally everyone does have some form of estate, from a simple heirloom through to a complex network of assets.

-However, estate planning is not simply limited to possessions - estate planning can include anything from your instructions should you become unwell enough to make coherent decisions yourself, naming of guardians to care for your minor dependents, and instructions for the values you would like passed down to them, providing for transfers of businesses, and minimizing tax and legal burdens.
+However, estate planning is not simply limited to possessions - estate planning can include anything from your instructions should you become unwell enough to make coherent decisions for yourself, naming of guardians to care for your minor dependents, and instructions for the values you would like passed down.
+Estate planning also encompasses providing for transfers of businesses and minimizing tax and legal burdens.
 It is a complex field of law requiring expertise across several different legal disciplines.

 There is also no need to overcomplicate the topic.
 Simply taking an inventory of all your assets and liabilities, and considering those who will be affected by your death, and where you would like the assets to go, will be an excellent place to start.
 Bring this information to an estate planning attorney who can then guide you from there.

 Please get in touch with us through our contact form, or call us on

 We would love to help you get started!